Setting up trust for hybrid environments

 6. Select the on-premises environment from the drop-down list.

-7. The wizard will fetch the required information and complete the necessary items.
+7. The wizard will attempt to fetch the required information.
+If it is unsuccessful, you have to complete the following required fields.

 This is the specific IP address of the Domain Controller responsible for authentication and other directory services.
-You can find this by running nslookup on your Active Directory FQDN.
+You can find this by running nslookup on your KDC FQDN.

-The Fully Qualified Domain Name (FQDN) is the complete domain name for your Active Directory, such as corp.example.com.
+The Fully Qualified Domain Name (FQDN) is the complete domain name for your KDC, such as corp.example.com.
 It uniquely identifies your domain on the Internet.

 8. Click Validate and Configure.

-9. In the Authorize On-Premises Components section under Active Directory, click Show commands.
+9. In the Authorize On-Premises Components section under Kerberos, click Show instructions.

-10. Copy the commands and run them on the Active Directory instance in a command prompt with administrative rights.
+Run the commands in section 1 on the Active Directory instance in a command prompt with administrative rights.
 You must log in with a user who has Domain Administrator, Enterprise Administrator, or equivalent elevated privileges.
+You can click the Copy button on the right edge of the commands field, or you can use the Download button to download the commands.

-15. Configure the auth_to_local service setting in Cloudera Manager on-premises as explained in the Adding trusted realms to the cluster section of the Cloudera Base on premises documentation.
+13. Configure the trusted realms service setting in Cloudera Manager on-premises as described in the Adding trusted realms to the cluster section of the Cloudera Base on premises documentation.

 When the connection is successful, the data lake services are listed, and the cross-realm setup is finished.